nagaho/aerogear-ios-httpstub/README.md

 ### Manual Installation
 Follow these steps to add the library in your Swift project:

-1. Add AeroGearHttp as a [submodule](http://git-scm.com/docs/git-submodule) in your project.
+1. Add AGURLSessionStubs as a [submodule](http://git-scm.com/docs/git-submodule) in your project.
 Open a terminal and navigate to your project directory.
 Then enter:
 ```bash
 git submodule add https://github.com/aerogear/aerogear-ios-httpstub.git
 ```